dcbriccetti/web-games/doc/Graphical Web Game with JavaScript and Phaser.md

 - What is an IDE?
 Integrated development environment (NetBeans, IDEA, Eclipse)
 - What is Phaser?
 Has a sandbox.
 You can make games.
-A JavaScript gameing library.
+A JavaScript gaming library.
 - What is JavaScript?
 A programming language.
 - What are the names of some functions used in a Phaser program?